 So let's jump into the data and see what it tells us about how much each school’s graduates earn, how much debt they graduate with, and what percentage of a school’s students can pay back their loans.
 But first, to get some perspective on the issue of college debt, I want to address something we've all heard a lot about: the rising cost of college tuition.
 There are many articles about this subject in publications such as the New York Times (ref 1, 2), The Washington Post (ref), Time Magazine (ref), and others.

 In figure 1 I plot the average faculty salary vs the in-state tuition and fees at nearly every university in the United States.
 I've color-coded the universities by sector in order to make better sense of the data.
-An interactive version of this plot can be found on the app page here.

 The increase in tuition and faculty salaries is striking.
 Take for example Columbia University in New York.
 In 2001, tuition and fees were $27k/year.
 In 2014 that number grew to $51k/year, an 89% increase.
 In the same period, inflation rose the value of the dollar by just 39%.